Dome of Light - O5R10 Formosa Boulevard Station

 美麗島捷運站-光之穹頂

-A fantastical hall under a dazzling dome, where brilliant light and shadow perfectly intertwine with modern art, creating a breathtaking immersive experience that showcases the ultimate in visual aesthetics.
+A magical palace under the dazzling dome, where brilliant light and shadow perfectly intertwine with modern art, creating a breathtaking immersive experience that is the ultimate expression of visual aesthetics.

 Address:115 Zhongshan 1st Road, Xinxing District, Kaohsiung City 800, Taiwan